menu

 Being a small village, Seville does not have a public transit system used by locals to get to and from work.

-The percentage of people in Seville who are college-educated is somewhat higher than the average US community of 21.84%: 25.69% of adults in Seville have at least a bachelor's degree.
+The overall education level of Seville is somewhat higher than in the average US city of 21.84%: 25.69% of adults 25 and older in the village have at least a bachelor's degree.

 The per capita income in Seville in 2022 was $35,840, which is upper middle income relative to Ohio and the nation.
 This equates to an annual income of $143,360 for a family of four.
 However, Seville contains both very wealthy and poor people as well.